Salon Kitty (film)

-Salon Kitty is a 1976 erotic-war-drama film directed by Tinto Brass.
-The film was coproduced by Italy, France and West Germany.
+Salon Kitty is a 1976 erotic war drama film directed by Tinto Brass.
+The film was co-produced by Italy, France and West Germany.
 It is based on the novel of the same name by Peter Norden, covering the real life events of the Salon Kitty operation, under which the Sicherheitsdienst took over an expensive brothel in Berlin, had the place wire tapped, and replaced all the prostitutes with trained spies, in order to gather information on various members of the Nazi party and foreign dignitaries.

-It is considered among the progenitors of Nazisploitation genre.
+It is considered among the progenitors of the Nazisploitation genre.

 In the U.S., the film was edited to lighten the political overtones for an easier marketing as a sexploitation film and released under the title Madam Kitty with an X rating.
 Blue Underground Video, for the uncut version, has surrendered the X rating for an unrated DVD and Blu-ray release.

 Plot

 Wallenberg (Helmut Berger), an ambitious Nazi SS commandant, devises a plan to select a special group of female informants in order to plant them as prostitutes in a high class brothel on the eve of World War II in order to collect intelligence on various important members of the Nazi party and foreign dignitaries who frequent the establishment.
 The selected SS auxiliaries are then group tested with SS men to assess their suitability.
-The brothel is then purged of its regular girls and Kitty (Ingrid Thulin), the owner and Madam of the brothel, is forced to comply and allows her original girls to be deported as the building gets wiretapped with listening devices and other surveillance equipment, after which the new girls proceed to spy on their illustrious clients.
-However, when one of the informants named Margherita (Teresa Ann Savoy) discovers that the surveillance project resulted in the execution of her lover, Luftwaffe pilot, Hans Reiter (Bekim Fehmiu), she enlists Kitty to help her take down Wallenberg.
-Margherita entraps Wallenberg via a recording where he tells her that he has the dirt on all the top Nazi hierarchy and intends to bring them all down.
-As a consequence, Wallenberg is executed for treason.
+The brothel is then purged of its regular girls and Kitty (Ingrid Thulin), the owner and Madam of the brothel, is forced to comply and allows her original girls to be deported.
+Kitty initially despairs of the girls' abilities and has to train them up.
+The building gets wiretapped with listening devices and other surveillance equipment, after which the new girls proceed to spy on their illustrious clients.

+The operation seems to yield results but takes a toll on the girls.
+One falls pregnant and refuses to abort the baby: Wallenberg has her removed from duty and handed over for medical experimentation.
+Another girl suffers an epileptic fit and is taken away by Wallenberg's men, while a third hangs herself.
+One of the informants, Margherita (Teresa Ann Savoy), who is Wallenerg's favourite, falls in love with a client, Luftwaffe pilot Hans Reiter (Bekim Fehmiu).
+Over the first few months of the war, he becomes disillusioned with what he has seen at the front and confesses to Margherita that he plans to defect.
+She submits a report claiming he is a devout National Socialist, but his confession is picked up on a recording.
+Later, another one of Margherita's clients tells her that he has been arrested and executed and that he personally spat on the corpse.
+Margherita spontaneously shoots him while he is in the shower and Kitty makes it look like a suicide.